 Sales quotas are metrics set by sales managers that help to establish performance expectations within sales teams, reinforce company values, and support a business’ longer-term sales growth goals.
 Effective sales quotas are tied to sales volume, cost, profit, or activity, are realistic, achievable with effort, and are regularly measured.

 A great way to measure your sales team’s performance against established sales quotas is to utilize a tool such as Freshsales, which can help your sales team better manage the activities related to closing and give you a way to measure those activities.
-Give Freshsales a test drive today and receive 30 days free.
+Sign up for a free 30 day trial today.